 FIFA 22 Career Mode new features

 Several new features are on the way for FIFA 22 Career Mode.
-Those of us not lucky enough to dive into FIFA 22 Career Mode on the beta got deep dive Pitch Notes to dissect instead.
+Those of us not lucky enough to dive into FIFA 22 Career Mode yet have deep dive Pitch Notes to dissect instead.

 Career Mode will take advantage of the updates to gameplay across FIFA 22, with HyperMotion technology, true ball physics, new attacking tactics, and a goalkeeper rewrite.